Sample Course Activities | ESL Writing Online Workshop

 - For one of your essays in an online class, students must submit an outline for approval before the essay is due.
 You could send them to the Mapping Your Ideas section under the Getting Ready to Write module.
 There, they can get information on outlines and gain practice with an ordering activity.

-- As a quick reference to MLA and APA, you can refer students to the External Resources section for assistance with various research projects that are due in the online dropbox throughout the semester.
+- As a quick reference to MLA and APA, you can refer students to the Format section found under Editing and Polishing for assistance with various research projects that are due in the online dropbox throughout the semester.

 - After completing a rough draft of a process essay, students can take transition words they are using in this essay and add them to their Personal Editing Guide that they are able to create in the Editing and Polishing module.
 You can create a discussion board forum where they post their Personal Editing Guide for classmates to view.